yehuihe/scientific-computing/README.rst

 - Scientific Computing: An Introductory Survey by Michael T. Heath
 - Numerical Linear Algebra by Lloyd N. Trefethen and David Bau

+And it's reference papers, including original paper for algorithms.